ErnestoAPantoja/wordpress-website-aws/README.md

 <h3>&#9319; Accessing the Public Subnet EC2 Instance</h3>

 - Because I am using a Windows computer, I will be using PuTTY to SSH into the instance that was created.
-While it is possible to not use PuTTY since I am using a Windows 10 computer, I will still use PuTTY for practice.
+While it is possible to not use PuTTY because I am using a Windows 10 computer, I will still use PuTTY for practice.
-- To SSH into the instance, copy the instance's Public IPv4 address.
-Within the Session tab of PuTTY, enter the Host Name ec2-user@(Public IPv4 address).
-In the Connection tab, expand SSH and expand Auth.
-Select Credentials under the Auth tab.
+- To SSH into the instance, copy the instance's <b>Public IPv4 address</b>.
+Within the <b>Session</b> tab of PuTTY, enter the <b>Host Name</b> ec2-user@(Public IPv4 address).
+In the <b>Connection</b> tab, expand <b>SSH</b> and expand <b>Auth</b>.
+Select <b>Credentials</b> under the <b>Auth</b> tab.
 Enter the private key that was downloaded to the computer when the key pair was created earlier in the project.
-After you click Open, you will successfully access the EC2 instance.
+After you click <b>Open</b>, you will successfully access the EC2 instance.

 <p align="center">
 <img src="https://i.imgur.com/P3r8ZZR.png" height="80%" width="80%" alt="Step 8-1"/>